puppetlabs/puppet-docs/source/puppetdb/index.markdown

 * [PuppetDB 2.1](./2.1)

-Legacy Versions
+Legacy Community Versions
 -----

-The following documentation links are no longer actively maintained.
+The following community versions are no longer actively maintained.
 You should upgrade to the latest revision of PuppetDB to benefit from the latest bug fixes, features and documentation.

 * [PuppetDB 2.0](./2.0)
 * [PuppetDB 1.6](./1.6)